mkierc/advent-of-code/2017/readme.md

 - [x] Part Two - What is the strength of the longest bridge you can make?

 #### [Day 25: The Halting Problem](src/day_25)
-- [ ] Part One - What is the diagnostic checksum the Turing machine produces once it's working again?
+- [x] Part One - What is the diagnostic checksum the Turing machine produces once it's working again?
+- [x] Part Two - Reboot the Printer